DavideBruner/data-pipe/packages/next-data-pipe/README.md

 [![download][download-image]][download-url]

-`next-data-pipe` is a small lib that wraps up `data-pipe` and provides some additional utilies such as (for example in Next.js by lifting static props).
+`next-data-pipe` is a small lib that wraps up `dipe (data-pipe)` and provides some additional utilies such as (for example in Next.js by lifting static props).

 ## Why would I need this?